Dance (DANCE)

 Fall and Spring.
 Credits: 1 - 8

-Students interested in independent study in dance (Dance 395) must provide convincing reasons for pursuing independent work and be self motivated and directed in their work.
+Students interested in independent study in dance (Dance 395) must provide convincing reasons for pursuing independent work and be self-motivated and supervised in their work.
 Students are responsible for choosing and receiving approval from a faculty advisor, with whom workload expectations, meeting times, and outcomes will be mutually negotiated and set for the semester.
 Credit load (1-4) will reflect the workload level and outcomes of the proposed study (e.g., a 2-credit independent study requires a minimum of 2-4 hours of outside work each week.

 The department